Associate Technical Director

 • Advanced knowledge in theatrical rigging practices and counterweight rigging systems.

-• Experience with of hydraulics, pneumatics, and theatrical automation – Creative Conners and Hudson DWU knowledge a plus
+• Experience with hydraulics, pneumatics, and theatrical automation – Creative Conners and Hudson DWU knowledge a plus.

 • Skills in carpentry, welding, rigging, and sewing to draw upon when engineering technical designs.

 • Skill in word processing, spreadsheets, and online collaboration tools for information preparation, organization, and communication.

 • Experience in preparing budgets, labor estimates, build calendars, and staffing.